qubic-li/client/farm-connect.md

 QLI Farm Connect is a specific proxy to connect to the QLI platform.
 This allows anyone to operate its own entry point (API) for the [QLI Client](https://github.com/qubic-li/client).

+>[!Important]
+>Farm Connect is in beta state and may run with errors.

 1. [Account is needed](#account-is-needed)
 2. [Quick Test (not recommended)](#quick-test-not-recommended)
 3. [Docker Compose (recommended)](#docker-compose-recommended)